I

 as a citizen of this land, it is my duty to voice the personal tribulations I

-only your intentions but also the very future of my right to freely practise my
+your intentions but also the very future of my right to freely practise my

 faith.

 personal perspective upon anyone else.
+I am simply a man of conscience offering

-I am simply a man of conscience offering a reflection of my experience after finding your actions wanting on a righteous standard.
+a reflection of my experience after finding your actions wanting on a righteous

 In

-rebuilding, in line with your ever-shifting standards.
+line with your ever-shifting standards.

 Yet,

-gates of regulations that do not value people’s resources like mine.
+curtains of regulations that do not value people’s resources like mine.

 However,